kumavis/browser-process-hrtime/README.md

 # browser-process-hrtime

-Browser shim for Node.js process.hrtime().
+Browser shim for Node.js `process.hrtime()`.
 See [documentation at nodejs.org](http://nodejs.org/api/process.html#process_process_hrtime)

 ### usage
-Use hrtime independant of environment (node or browser).
+Use hrtime independent of environment (node or browser).
-It will use process.hrtime first and fallback if not present.
+It will use `process.hrtime` first and fallback if not present.
 ```js
 var hrtime = require('browser-process-hrtime')
 var start = hrtime()